 Malick W. Ghachem is an historian and lawyer and a member of the MIT History Faculty.
 His primary areas of concentration are slavery and abolition, criminal law, and constitutional history.
 He is the author of The Old Regime and the Haitian Revolution (Cambridge University Press, 2012), a history of the transformation of Saint-Domingue into Haiti from the perspective of the Code Noir, or law of slavery.
 The book received the American Historical Association’s J. Russell Major Prize for the best work in English on French history and was co-winner of the Caribbean Studies Association’s Gordon K. and Sybil Lewis Award for the best book published in the field of Caribbean studies over the past three years.
 It is also available in a 2022 French edition.
-He teaches “How to Stage a Revolution,” “Libertarianism in History,” Capitalism in the Age of Revolution, “Race, Crime, and Citizenship in American Law,” and other topics.
+He teaches “How to Stage a Revolution,” “Libertarianism in History,” “Money, Credit, and Financial Crisis, 1600-2020,” “Race, Crime, and Citizenship in American Law,” and other topics.

 Professor Ghachem earned his undergraduate and law degrees from Harvard University and his doctorate in history from Stanford.
 He clerked for the Honorable Rosemary Barkett of the U.S. Court of Appeals for the Eleventh Circuit in Miami, FL in 2004.
 A member of the Massachusetts bar, Professor Ghachem practiced law in Boston from 2005 to 2010 for two law firms: Zalkind, Rodriguez, Lunt & Duncan LLP and Weil, Gotshal & Manges LLP.
 For part of that period (2006-2007) he served as a lecturer in MIT’s Political Science Department.
 From 2010 to 2013, he taught criminal law and procedure and other subjects at the University of Maine School of Law in Portland, ME, where he is now a Senior Scholar.